Nikon B500 vs Sigma fp

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the fp provides a better video resolution than the B500.
 It can shoot movie footage at 4K/30p, while the Nikon is limited to 1080/60i.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The B500 and the fp are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
+That said, the fp can be equipped with an optional viewfinder – the EVF-11.
 The adjacent table lists some of the other core features of the Nikon B500 and Sigma fp along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The B500 has one, while the fp does not.
 While the built-in flash of the B500 is not very powerful, it can at times be useful as a fill-in light.